adaptiman/ip-conductor/README.md

 # List all articles with numbers
 > articles
+1. Understanding Python Decorators
+2. Introduction to Machine Learning
+3. Web Development Best Practices
+4. Advanced Git Techniques
+5. Docker for Beginners

-# Read a specific article by number
+# Quick jump to article 3 by entering just the number
+> 3
+Web Development Best Practices

+# Read the current article (now article 3)
+> read

+# Or jump and read in one command
-> read 3
+> read 5
+[Displays content of "Docker for Beginners"]

-# Navigate to another article
+# Navigate to next article
 > next

-# Read the current article
-> read
+[Now at article 6]

 # Create a highlight
 > highlight